top of page

 Conclusion

-Understanding a job description is more than just reading, it’s interpreting.
-By recognising what employers truly want, you can create a CV that aligns with their needs, highlights your strengths and increases your chances of landing an interview.
+Understanding a job advertisement is more than just reading; it’s interpreting.
+By recognising what employers truly want, you can create a CV that aligns with their needs, highlights your strengths, and increases your chances of landing an interview.
 Mastering this skill now will serve you throughout your entire career journey.

 Comments